Akuli/math-derivations/README.md

 Then open `html/index.html` in web browser.
 You don't need to run a server.

+When you run `build.py` for the first time, it uses KaTeX to render each math in the whole site to HTML.
+This is very slow, but the results are cached, so running the build again is much faster.

-If you want `build.py` to send F5 to the browser window where math-derivations is open:
+You can tell `build.py` to send F5 to the browser window where math-derivations is open:

 ```
 (env) $ sudo apt install xdotool